 Mycobacteria found in soil and water have been isolated from tissues of animals.
-M fortuitum, a rapidly growing organism that is highly resistant to penicillin G, streptomycin, ampicillin, sulfamethoxazole, and chloramphenicol, has been associated with mastitis in cows, pulmonary infections in dogs, lymph node lesions in pigs and certain exotic animals, and cutaneous lesions in cats and dogs.
+Mycobacterium fortuitum, a rapidly growing organism highly resistant to penicillin G, streptomycin, ampicillin, sulfamethoxazole, and chloramphenicol, has been associated with mastitis in cows, pulmonary infections in dogs, lymph node lesions in pigs and certain exotic animals, and cutaneous lesions in cats and dogs.
 Drug susceptibility tests indicate the organism is inhibited by capreomycin and by ethionamide.
-M chelonae, another rapidly growing mycobacterium similar to M fortuitum in biochemical reactions, has been isolated from contaminated wounds and injection abscesses.
+M chelonae, another rapidly growing Mycobacterium similar to M fortuitum in biochemical reactions, has been isolated from contaminated wounds and injection abscesses.
 These organisms must be distinguished from M phlei, M smegmatis, and M vaccae, which are rarely if ever pathogenic.

 M avium paratuberculosis, the cause of Johne's disease, has been isolated from domestic and wild ruminants (also see Paratuberculosis).
 It is a slowly progressive diarrheal disease resulting in weight loss and emaciation.
-Lesions are most often observed in the ileocecal valve and associated lymph nodes.
+Lesions are most often seen in the ileocecal valve and associated lymph nodes.
 Diagnosis should be based on an organism-based test.
 No treatment is available.

 M scrofulaceum, a scotochromogen, has been isolated from lymph node lesions in pigs, cattle, and certain nonhuman primates.
 M xenopi, a slowly growing scotochromogen, has been isolated from pigs, seafowl, and amphibians.
 These organisms should be differentiated from M gordonae and M flavescens and from other slowly growing scotochromogenic mycobacteria that are common contaminants of water.

-Last full review/revision March 2012 by Charles O. Thoen, DVM, PhD
+Last full review/revision August 2014 by Charles O. Thoen, DVM, PhD